 Time for Maintenance

-Maintenance of the bed is an important limitation on size.
-You'll need to ask yourself how much time and energy you have for maintaining the flower bed.
-A flower bed will require regular weeding, watering, pruning, fertilizing and mulching.
+Maintenance is an important limitation on size.
+Consider how much time and energy you have for maintaining the flower bed.
+A flower bed requires regular weeding, watering, pruning, fertilizing and mulching.